Mickman Speaks on Self-Improvement, Human Connection, & The Audiovisual Experience [Exclusive Interview] - River Beats Dance

 CI: Nothing specific.
 I don’t think that there are any creative choices or distinct production techniques that I developed that got me to where I am now.
 I think it’s really just continuing to always be curious.
 When I look back on my discography, there are some tracks that I’m going to play in these upcoming sets that are a lot older.

-But it’s just always having a drive and a sense of curiosity for creating whatever it is you feel.
-Because I think that the more that you produce and the more you become attached to your art, the more intuition it becomes with choices.
-And you’ll develop certain ways that you approach composition or sound design or whatever it may be.
+It’s about always having a drive and a sense of curiosity for creating whatever it is you feel.
+I think that the more you produce and the more you become attached to your art, the more intuition you gain when it comes to choices in the studio.
+You’ll develop certain ways that you approach composition or sound design or whatever it may be.
+Then the more you become one with your craft and the more you develop a certain sense of intuition about how you approach things, the more you will grow your distinct style.

-OE: Since the day I met you, it’s become evident to me and anyone else who’s had the pleasure of meeting you, how much you value and live by meaningful human interaction and connection.
+OE: Since the day I met you, it’s been evident to me and anyone else who’s had the pleasure of meeting you how much you value human interaction and connection.
 Is there a particular social journey or realization that led you to this point or that belief?

 CI: I don’t think that there’s anything in particular.
 Always been very family oriented growing up and putting a lot of emphasis just on building strong, long lasting connections with people, and especially being put into the position of being an artist.